 Advance payment is required.
 There are a variety of available payment options including credit/debit and Paypal, as well as wire transfer and direct deposit to our operating account at Wells Fargo.
 If you would like a no-obligation statement prior to making payment, we will gladly provide one.
 Files go into our queue in the order in which payment is made.

 After retaining us, please send copies of supporting documents by email or fax to (832) 201-5327.
 We do not open a file or save attachments until payment is made, so please wait until after you have retained us to send documents and attachments as there will be no file to put them in.
 Please supply only documents that are directly relevant to your legal issues.

 No Tax, Bookkeeping, or Accounting Advice

-Our asset protection counsel does not include tax or accounting advice.
+Our asset protection counsel does not include accounting, tax, or investment advice.
 We are not tax advisors, nor do we have a CPA on staff.
-All clients are encouraged to consult a qualified CPA as part of the client’s professional team in order to be fully informed on the tax and accounting implications of a proposed asset protection structure.
+All clients are encouraged to consult a qualified CPA and/or investment advisor as part of the client’s professional team in order to be fully informed on the tax and financial implications of a proposed asset protection structure.

 Thank you for your interest in our law firm.
 We look forward to being of assistance to you.

 “Six years ago, David guided me through implementing an asset protection plan.
 I was sued by two major US banks.
 Both got six-figure judgments but no one collected a dime.
 David knows real estate law and asset protection!”